 On June 25, Mr. Keita was ordered to appear at a show-cause hearing on June 30, if he had not first self-surrendered to ICE.
 We represented his interests at that hearing and on June 29 we moved to withdraw as his counsel.
 Our request was granted on July 8.
 Mr. Keita has now been re-detained in the Butler County Jail.

 Following the entry of the Consent Order, we assisted our remaining clients subject to the Order in complying, including the requirement that they periodically check in with ICE.
-Many of our clients, due to their circumstances, were ultimately forced to voluntarily surrender to ICE under the terms of the Order, which required surrender if and when ICE could demonstrate their deportation was imminent (and therefore would not cause prolonged detention).
+Many of our clients, due to their circumstances, were ultimately forced to voluntarily surrender to ICE under the terms of the Order.
 In the course of assisting our clients with this, three of our clients did not make required self-surrenders, and ICE issued Contempt Notices as to them on August 7 and August 24.
 Despite our best efforts to aid them in compliance, Judge Morrison found all three in contempt on September 3, 2020.

 On October 18 we sent letters to all of our clients notifying them that we have terminated our representation of them.
 However, we continue to monitor compliance with the Consent Order.